Staff

 B.Ed Grad.Dip Bus.
 Man.

-Wendy is a specialist in the not-for-profit sector with 25 years of experience in national and state-based sport and health associations in leadership, governance, management, and marketing roles.
+Wendy is a specialist in the not-for-profit sector with 25 years of experience in national and state-based sport and health associations in leadership, finance, governance, management, and marketing roles.

 Wendy’s first association role was with Life Saving Victoria (formerly the Royal Life Saving Society) to promote 100 years of lifesaving.